Settings Overview | ClickHouse Docs

 URL?setting_1=value&setting_2=value...).

-- Make settings in the SETTINGS clause of the SELECT query.
-The setting value is applied only to that query and is reset to default or previous value after the query is executed.
+- Define settings in the SETTINGS clause of the SELECT query.
+The setting value is applied only to that query and is reset to the default or previous value after the query is executed.

 - When starting the ClickHouse console client in non-interactive mode, set the startup parameter